 SECR extends the requirements of existing carbon legislation such as Mandatory Carbon Reporting (MCR) regulations and is mandatory for all eligible organisations.

-If you are a large non-quoted UK Company or LLP you must report SECR if you met the following:
+Large non-quoted UK Company and large Limited Liability Partnerships (LLPs) you must report SECR if they met the following:

-SECR has been designed to make energy and carbon reporting simpler, aligning with existing reporting mechanisms to reduce the burden of compliance requirements on organisations.
-It will also contribute to the government’s Clean Growth Strategy ambition of enabling business and industry to improve their energy productivity by at least 20% by 2030.
+SECR was created to make energy and carbon reporting simpler, by aligning with existing reporting requirements, the burden of energy reporting and energy compliance requirements on organisations is reduced.
+It will also contribute to the government’s Clean Growth Strategy ambition of enabling businesses and industries to improve their energy productivity by at least 20% by 2030.

-It is the companies responsibility to be fully aware of their legal obligations to perform SECR reporting.
-However, the environmental agency does send out notice letters to companies that qualify.
-The companies of this size should not rely on this notification as they may have multiple offices and the registered office may not have any employees who are responsible for carbon compliance legalisation.
+A business should be fully aware of it’s legal obligations to perform SECR.
+The environmental agency does send out notice letters to companies that qualify.
+Companies should not rely on this notification as they may have multiple offices and the registered office may not have any employees who are solely responsible for carbon compliance legalisation.

-However, it may not be ideal to prepare and conduct SECR during a financial audit because it can add to the existing burden of that audit.
-Instead you can conduct your SECR reporting earlier in the year and then you are prepared to present the report with the rest of the financial audit so it does not become too overwhelming doing both at the same time.
+If you conduct your SECR reporting earlier in the year, and not at the same time as your annual accounts, you are prepared to present this carbon report with the rest of the financial audit so it does not become too overwhelming conducting both at the same time.

 The most time-consuming element of SECR reporting is gathering all the information and data required to accurately footprint the business.
 With gas and electricity for buildings, if you’re using an energy consultant, it is likely that all your energy consumption data is already captured and stored in a central online repository, saving huge amounts of time.

 Travel is a key factor that needs to be calculated and it presents its own challenges.
 For example, its common to consider the following:

 All of these factors must be collected and with the appropriate conversion factors applied to it to be able to produce an accurate carbon footprint.